benitomartin/rag-langchain-ragas/README.md

 ```

-The results of the chan can be seen below to the question `What are hallucinations in the context of LLM models?`
+The results of the chain can be seen below to the question `What are hallucinations in the context of LLM models?`
 ```
 "Hallucinations in the context of LLMs refer to instances where the model generates content that does not align with real-world facts or the user's input.
 This can lead to unreliable and unfaithful language generation, which can negatively impact the effectiveness of LLMs in various applications.
 To address this challenge, the Hallucinations Leaderboard was created as an open effort to evaluate and compare different LLMs based on their tendency to generate hallucinated content.
 By providing insights into the generalization properties and limitations of these models, the leaderboard aims to support the development of more reliable and accurate language generators."
 ```